SketchTheDocs/AB-See/SETUP.md

  - Fixed DNS issue (baseUrl update)
  - Fixed side-menu absence (added designer.yml, menu.yml files in data/ folder)
  - Fixed Archives link error (two steps: create new posts in the `content/post` folder, add a `content/_index.md` placeholder)
+ - Fixed integrity issue (read below)

+INTEGRITY ISSUE:
+ * Using default theme results in an error as follows: "xxx has an integrity attribute, but the resource requires the request to be CORS enabled to check the integrity, and it is not.
+The resource has been blocked because the integrity cannot be enforced."
+ * See [this Stackoverflow message](https://stackoverflow.com/questions/35323268/how-to-solve-resource-requires-the-request-to-be-cors-enabled-resource-has-bee) to understand the cause - a CORS issue which requires `crossorigin="anonymous"` to be set alongside the integrity attribute.
+ * The fix should be in the theme itself (currently integrity checked in two partial templates - head and footer - one of which has the attribute and the other not)
+ * Will submit PR - in the meantime, created my copy of partial to override theme and fixed it there.

 ## Maintenance